Bulky Item Service

 - Alternatively use our booking form to pay by post or at a Post Office

-We will notify you of your collection day which is determined by where you live.
+We will notify you of your collection day which is determined by where you live - this is usually within one week.

 The items for collection should be placed at or close to the normal point of refuse collection or, if this is not possible, be left at an easily accessible location.